-To support and advocate for the personal and professional development of people of African descent in the Victorian Public Service.
+To support and advocate for the personal and professional development of people of African descent who work across the Victorian public sector.

 About the VPS African-Australian Network

 The African-Australian employee network (AAN) is an initiative that supports the Victorian Government’s commitment and long-term vision for an inclusive, equitable and diverse workplace.

 - providing a welcoming, safe and inclusive community for members to connect

 - advocating for and contributing to the development of inclusive and equitable policies and practices

 - working on government initiatives to help improve attraction, recruitment, retention and representation of African Australians across the public sector